martinrue/Tinyweb/readme.md

 Tinyweb moves away from the MVC pattern for developing web applications.
 Instead, you start with separate addressable resources that respond directly to the HTTP method that was used to access the resource.
 Every resource is a `class` and every implemented HTTP method (get, post, put, delete) is a method on the `class`.

-With Tinyweb, you're writing code that is conceptually close to the way HTTP actually works. *Your code and HTTP sitting in a tree, K.I.S.S.I.N.G.*
+With Tinyweb, you're writing code that is conceptually close to the way HTTP actually works.

 ## Simplicity